 HARRISBURG, Pa.
-(WHTM) – A Dauphin County man has been convicted of rape and other charges following an incident that occurred almost four years ago.
+(WHTM) – A Dauphin County man has been sentenced for rape and other charges following an incident that occurred almost four years ago.

 The charges originated from an incident on Aug.15, 2015.

 At 12:30 a.m. a 29-year-old woman ran naked out of the defendant’s home screaming.
 She went to a neighbor’s home banging on the door crying for help.
 The neighbor let the injured women into the home and immediately called 911.

 An investigation revealed that the woman met Navedo at a rehab center in Philadelphia two weeks earlier.

 She indicated he offered her a place to stay while she attempted to battle her addiction to heroin.
 In the two weeks following, Navedo repeatedly threatened her, physically assaulted her, and sexually assaulted her.